amwebexpert/guess_the_text/README.md

 ## Build & Publish Webapp

+- create a branch
-Adjust the semversion of `pubspec.yaml` first, then generate the binary
+- adjust the semversion of `pubspec.yaml` first

-    flutter clean
-    flutter pub get
-    flutter build web --release --base-href=/guess_the_text/
+- execute the script: `./scripts/build-web.sh`.
+Then the webapp will be available under `/build/web` folder.

 Update the online demo deployed as GitHub pages by doing this additional step:

-- copy the build result from `/build/web` folder into the `/docs` folder
-- git add .
-- git commit -m"docs: new online demo web release"
-- git push
+- execute the script: `./scripts/publish-web.sh`

+### References

 - [Build and release a web app](https://docs.flutter.dev/deployment/web)

+## Build Android bundle

+- create a branch
+- adjust the semversion of `pubspec.yaml` first
-then the webapp will be available under `/build/web` folder
+- execute the script: `./scripts/build-android.sh`.
+Then the android bundle will be available under `/build/app/outputs/bundle/release/app-release.aab` folder.

-## Build & Publish to Google Play
+- publish the `.app` file to Google Play

-Adjust the semversion of `pubspec.yaml` first, then generate the binary

-    flutter clean
-    flutter pub get
-    flutter build appbundle --release

-Tag creation commands

-    git commit -m"feature: my super feature"
-    git push
-    git tag <my-super-tag>
-    git push origin --tags

-# Build & Run Linux build
+## Build & Run Linux build

-To create a build for linux, run following command:
+- create a branch

-    flutter build linux
+- adjust the semversion of `pubspec.yaml` first

-Flutter will build the application for linux, an executable will be found at following path:
+- execute the script: `./scripts/build-linux.sh`.
+Flutter will build the application for linux, an executable will be found at following path: `/build/linux/x64/release/bundle`

-    /build/linux/x64/release/bundle

 From there, just run the `guess_the_text` executable to run the build!

 ## Start Flutter app on Simulator or a specific device